Jgoddard169/holbertonschool-shell/README.md

-This directory will have shell scripts for the following:
+This repository will be for the script exercises.
-1. List the pathname of the current working directory.